openforis/sepal-doc/docs/source/cli/ofgt.rst

 - Col2: Size
 - Col3 - Col9: Segment average pixel values of band3 - band9 - Col10 - Col16: standard deviation value for each band
 3. oft-segstat including option -shape
 - For this exercise we want to create in a first step a mask file that is needed to define which pixels of the satellite image will be included in the calculation.
 In this case we exclude all pixels that were 0.
-Input: landsat t1.tif, Output: landsat t1 mask.tif :
+Input: :code:`landsat_t1.tif`, Output: landsat t1 mask.tif :
 1
 #1 0 = 1 0 ?
-- Now we run the segmentation statistic not with the segmenta- tion file we created before using oft-seg, but using a shapefile instead: Input: landuse.shp, landsat t1 mask.tif, landsat t1.tif Out- put: segstats shp.txt
+- Now we run the segmentation statistic not with the segmenta- tion file we created before using oft-seg, but using a shapefile instead: Input: :code:`landuse.shp`, landsat t1 mask.tif, :code:`landsat_t1.tif` Out- put: segstats shp.txt
 User Manual 132
    oft−calc landsat t1 . t i f LT52 CUB00 mask . t i f // create mask same dimension same location
       oft−segstat −shape landuse landsat t1 mask . tif landsat t1 . tif